tczajka/sorting-searching/_drafts/hashing.md

 ## Summary

-If you don't want to read the rest of the article, the summary is:
+If you don't read the rest of the article, it can be summarized as:
 * Use universal hashing.
 It is simple, efficient, and provably generates minimal collisions in expectation regardless of your data.
 * Most hash table implementations don't do this, unfortunately.